 When we think of core workouts, a couple of things come to mind.
 Sit-ups.
 Planks.
-Abs.
+A floor-based ab workout.
 A visibly toned tummy.
 It’s easy to reduce core workouts to these simple things.

 And whilst they’re rightly associated, there’s so much more to the core and improving its condition.
 The list of reasons why it’s worth doing is long.
 And, spoiler warning, they don’t all involve looking better without a top on.

 Understanding what muscles make up the core is the first step in figuring how why and how to exercise them.
 A strong core keeps you healthy in many ways, all of which make it worth investing some time in.

 What is your core?

 It’s often misunderstood that your core and your abs are the exact same thing.
 Not quite.
 Your abs are part of it, but your core is actually many different muscle groups that make up most of your torso.

 Your core isn’t just the muscles on the front of your body either; it includes the full 360-degrees.
 The muscles in your back are a significant part of the core and contribute heavily towards its strength.

 In short, your core is your trunk and connects your upper body to your lower body.
 Some people say that if you were to take away your arms and your legs, your core is what’s left.

 In long, your core is made up of deep, middle, and outer layer muscles.
 The list of muscle groups is extensive, and most of them you might never have heard of before.
 That’s because they’re tucked deep inside your spine and serve you daily without you even realising.
 However, the most well-known muscle groups in the core that you might try and target with exercise are:

 The abdominals (your tummy)